UnrequitedEcho/music_library_tool/README.md

 At the end of the script, the files are stored in an output folder, ready to be copyied to the phone.

 Note: This is a tool built for my specific personal needs.
 It will likely need significant adaptation to fit other setups.
-I guess it demonstrates calling ffmpeg efficiently from Python in parallel.
+I guess it demonstrates calling a subprocess from Python in parallel, and 2 pass loudness normalization with FFMPEG.
 If that is useful to you, take a peak!